lukso-network/lukso-playground/README.md

-# lukso-playground
+# 🤹 LUKSO Playground

 Convenient code snippets to interact with [LSP](https://docs.lukso.tech/standards/standards-roadmap) standards on LUKSO.
-Code examples are taken from the [Official LUKSO Tech Docs](https://docs.lukso.tech/) and are working as standalone scripts.
+Code examples are taken from the [LUKSO Tech Docs](https://docs.lukso.tech/) and are working as standalone scripts.

 ### IPFS Servers